eBay/NuRaft/docs/enabling_ssl.md

 "/C=AB/ST=CD/L=EFG/O=ORG/CN=localhost"
 ```

-If the given ceritifcate is invalid, this function can return `false`, then the node will not accept the connection.
+If the given certificate is invalid, this function can return `false`, then the node will not accept the connection.
 Otherwise, just return `true`.